HendrikReh/deepresearch-rs/PRD.md

 **Purpose:**
 DeepResearch is a Rust-based, multi-agent system that autonomously gathers, analyzes, and synthesizes information on complex business queries with full traceability and explainability.
 It demonstrates advanced AI-native research orchestration and serves as a flagship project showcasing Hendrik Reh’s consulting and engineering capabilities.

 **Core Value Proposition:**
 - Autonomously conduct deep, multi-step research using structured reasoning and fact-checked synthesis.
 - Provide transparent reasoning graphs and source traceability.
-- Serve as a reference implementation of **agentic orchestration in Rust** using `rig-core`, `Qdrant`, and `Axum`.
+- Serve as a reference implementation of **agentic orchestration in Rust** using `graph-flow`, `Qdrant`, and `Axum`.

 **Primary Domain:**
 Business intelligence and analysis — stock research, market reports, and trend synthesis.